dzhus/blog/README.md

 - [ ] tagged article list page (w/ pagination)

 - [ ] list of tags on article page

+- [x] alternate links

+    For some reason, trying to do `loadAll pat .&&. hasVersion "raw"` in the body of `paginateRules` results in no items loaded, so we're using `load` instead (we know the identifier anyways).

 - [x] next/previous page link?